microsoft/health-architectures/FHIR/FHIRProxy/README.md

 Please note you should deploy this proxy into a tenant that you control for Application Registrations, Enterprise Applications, Permissions, and Role Definitions Assignments.

 1. [Get or Obtain a valid Azure Subscription](https://azure.microsoft.com/en-us/free/).</br>
-   _Note: Skip to Step 5 if you already have a FHIR Server/Service Client deployed_
+   _Note: Skip to Step 5 if you already have a FHIR Server/Service Client deployed._
 2. [Deploy an Azure API for FHIR instance](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir-paas-portal-quickstart).
 3. [Register a Service Client to Access the FHIR Server](https://docs.microsoft.com/en-us/azure/healthcare-apis/register-service-azure-ad-client-app).
 4. [Find the Object Id for the Service Client and register it with the FHIR Server](https://docs.microsoft.com/en-us/azure/healthcare-apis/find-identity-object-ids).